Staffing gap between deprived and more affluent areas grows

 A new report by the Education Policy Institute highlights teachers with a relevant degree taught about 65% of total chemistry lesson hours at key stage 5, but less than 60% at key stage 4 in 2016.
 Moreover, there are stark socio-economic differences, particularly outside London.

-In the least deprived areas outside London, 68% of key stage 4 chemistry hours are taught by a subject specialist.
+In the least deprived areas, 68% of key stage 4 chemistry hours are taught by a subject specialist – a similar level to the most deprived schools in London.
 However, in the most deprived areas outside London, the figure drops to just 40%.
 The situation is even worse for physics and maths.